linz/qgis-scriptassistant-plugin/README.rst

 Installation
 ============

-This plugin will soon be available through the official QGIS plugin repository.
+The plugin can be installed in QGIS through the QGIS Official Plugin Repository.

 To install it for development purposes, clone this repository and then symlink the ``/scriptassistant`` dir to ``/$user/.qgis2/python/plugins/scriptassistant``.